aws/copilot-cli/site/content/docs/manifest/lb-web-service.md

 <div class="separator"></div>

 <a id="execute_command" href="#execute_command" class="field">`execute_command`</a> <span class="type">Boolean</span>
 Enable running commands in your container.
 Required for `$ copilot svc exec`.
+Please note that this will update the service's Fargate Platform Version to 1.4.0.

 <div class="separator"></div>